 Young cricketers from ages 10 to 16 are nurtured through inter-district matches and competitions throughout the season at which selections are made for County representative teams.
 Broadhalfpenny Down hosts matches and is a training venue in the early part of the season.

 If you are part of a trust, institution or corporate body, you can make donations for general use or specified projects within the club.
 Your contributions may be acknowledged in a variety of ways.

 Individuals can make donations, preferably with Gift Aid (for tax payers).
-If you donate £100 or more you will become a member of our ‘100 Club’, name of which are recorded in a book kept in the pavilion during the cricket season.
-If you donate more than £1,000 you are recorded as major donors and may, if you wish, host a match on Broadhalfpenny Down.
+If you donate more than £1,000 you are recorded as major donor and may, if you wish, host a match on Broadhalfpenny Down.